Jurica Siljanoski

-Jurica 'Juri' Siljanoski (born 30 December 1973 in Yugoslavia) is a Macedonian retired professional footballer.
+Jurica 'Juri' Siljanoski (born 30 December 1973) is a Macedonian former professional footballer who played as a forward.

 Club career

-After five years of no games at clubs like FK Ohrid, Bayern Munich, AZ Alkmaar and Vardar Skopje, Juri transferred to ADO Den Haag in the Dutch Eerste Divisie.
+Siljanoski was born in Yugoslavia.
+After five years of no games at clubs like FK Ohrid, Bayern Munich, AZ Alkmaar and Vardar Skopje, he transferred to ADO Den Haag in the Dutch Eerste Divisie.
 He moved to Slovenia and then Belgium for three different teams over three years to gain more match time.

-From 2001 to 2003, he played three years at Elfsborg in Sweden playing and scoring in the UEFA Champions League Qualifying Rounds.
+From 2001 to 2003, he played three years at Elfsborg in Sweden playing and scoring in the UEFA Champions League qualifying rounds.
 He then moved to Romania to play in the second division for two years.

 He married an Australian woman and moved to Australia where he first trialled for A-League club Queensland Roar.
 He then joined Fawkner Blues in the Victorian Premier League followed by Altona Magic.
 After being released from Altona Magic, he joined next door neighbouring club Altona East Phoenix where he played the remainder of season 2007 in Victorian State Division 2 N/W. He then joined Phoenix rivals Brunswick City in the same division in 2008.

 International career

-He made his senior debut for Macedonia in a November 2001 friendly match against Hungary and has earned a total of 5 caps, scoring 1 goal.
+He made his senior debut for Macedonia in a November 2001 friendly match against Hungary and has earned a total of five caps, scoring one goal.
 His final international was a January 2002 friendly against Finland.